 I set up my camera halfway on the bridge.
 It was challenging to focus in the dark.
-I took a few test shots and started to regret that I did not setup earlier when the light was good.
+I took a few test shots and started to regret that I did not set up earlier when the light was good.
 Eventually, I got an image sharp enough.
-I captured a few images, experimenting with shutter speeds between 15 to 30 seconds.
+I captured a few photos, experimenting with shutter speeds between 15 to 30 seconds.
 I was disappointed by the results when I chimped on the back of my Nikon.
-The images were not sharp and the composition was “meh“.
+The images were not sharp, and the composition was “meh“.

 So I did.
 I experimented with varying the shutter speed and the timing of the triggering of the shutter for the arrival and departure of the cars.
 And then I went home and imported the images into Adobe Lightroom.

 My initial feeling was correct.
 My images of the boathouse were uninteresting.
 I didn’t like any of theme.
 I deleted them all except for this one.
 I wanted to show you what the boathouse looks like.

 - Copyright—© 2017 Khürt L. Williams

 - Focal length—35mm

 - Shutter speed—30s

 However, I was thrilled with the images of the light trails.
 I picked my favourite one, tweaked a few settings in Lightroom, and the result is what you see in the post header.